Fix Headphones Not Showing Up in Playback Devices on Windows 10

 If possible, connect your headphones to another computer to check to see if the problem persists.
 If you can use the headphones properly on another computer, the problem is the computer settings.
 Then try following solutions.
 If you can’t hear the sound using the headphone on another computer either, the problem is probably the headphones.

-There are three solutions to fix the problem on your computer.
+There are five solutions to fix the problem on your computer.
 You may not have to try them all.
 Just work your way down at the top of the list until you find the one that works for you.

 - Show and enable the headphones manually